sAjibuu/Upload_Bypass/README.md

   -r, --response

-      If set, HTTP response will be printed on the screen
+      If set, the HTTP response will be printed on the screen
       Usage: -r / --response

   --version